Get

 Pain-elicited aggression usually comes on suddenly and without warning.
 One day, your dog might be affectionate and cuddly; the next, they suddenly start shuddering whenever you go near them.
 If your dog is usually non-aggressive toward people and animals and suddenly becomes aggressive, especially when being touched or handled, chances are that they are in pain.

 Pay attention to when your dog starts becoming aggressive.
 Does it happen only when attention is turned to them and they feel like they will be touched or handled, or is it happening at any time without provocation?
 This will give you a good idea of what you are dealing with.
-Schedule an appointment with your veterinarian as soon as possible to rule out pain-elicited aggression.
+Schedule an appointment or consultation with a veterinarian as soon as possible to rule out pain-elicited aggression.

 What Can Be Done About Pain-Elicited Aggression in Dogs?